mealy2010/libraryproject/README.md

 ### How I Used Them

-I used ChatGPT to help understand JavaScript logic, debug issues, improve code readability, and assist with organizing documentation.
+I used ChatGPT to better understand JavaScript logic, debug issues, improve code readability, and help organize documentation.

-I used YouTube as an educational resource to reinforce concepts like array methods (`find()`, `filter()`, `map()`, and `sort()`), and to watch step-by-step explanations of similar problems.
+YouTube was used as an educational resource to reinforce key concepts like array methods and to watch step-by-step examples of similar problems.

-Replit was used as a development tool to test and experiment with code in real time.
-It helped me quickly run functions, identify errors, and understand how changes affected the output.
+Replit was used as a development environment to test and run code in real time.
+It helped me quickly identify errors and understand how changes affected results.

 All tools were used to support my learning.
 I reviewed and verified all solutions before including them in the final project.